 The region is a hiker’s paradise, with excursions for families to unstoppable backcountry adventurers.
-From mellow strolls in the valley bottom along the rail trails to high alpine backcountry expeditions, there are hikes to suit any level of adventure.
-Explore trails near waterfront towns or venture into the wilderness on multi-day hikes.
+Find mellow strolls on valley bottom rail trails, scenic views on waterfront paths, multi-day hikes or high alpine backcountry expeditions.
+There are hikes to suit any level of adventure.

-Vicky’s View – An accessible and spectacular viewpoint close to town.
+Vicky’s View – An easy to access and spectacular viewpoint close to town.
 Vicky’s View is reached via the Kuskanax Mountain Road.
 A short walk through the forest is rewarded with awesome views of Nakusp, Monashee and Valhalla Ranges, as well as Upper Arrow lake.

 Kuskanax Mountain Trail – This hike to a summit offers spectacular 360° views of the surrounding mountain ranges.
-There are two options to the summit, one moderate (2.4km) and one challenging (4.4km).
+There are two options for hiking to the summit, one moderate (2.4 km) and one challenging (4.4 km).

 Cedar Grove Trail – A gentle half kilometer loop through a stand of majestic old growth Western Red Cedar trees.

 Kimbol Lake Trail – Cross the impressive, covered Kuskanax Creek wooden footbridge just a short walk from the hot springs and continue through cedar and hemlock forests along the southern slope of the Kuskanax Creek valley to the sub alpine lake.
-The easy/moderate trail is 4km each direction.
+The easy/moderate hiking trail is 4 km each direction.

 Slocan Valley Rail Trail – Part of the former CPR line, this trail extends over 45 km from Slocan in the north, all the way down the Slocan Valley.
 This is a family friendly trail for hiking or biking multiple trailheads for access along the way.

-Beatrice Lake – From Evans beach on Slocan Lake, the trail continues inland within Valhalla Provincial Park through forest, wetlands and past a chain of smaller lakes.
+Beatrice Lake – From Evans Beach on Slocan Lake, the hiking trail continues inland within Valhalla Provincial Park through forest, wetlands and past a chain of smaller lakes.
 There are several backcountry campgrounds along the way at Emerald and Cahill Lake until the trail finally ends at distant Beatrice Lake.
-This challenging hike is 12km to Cahill Lake and 18km to Beatrice.
+This challenging hike is 12 km to Cahill Lake and 18 km to Beatrice.

 Drinnon Pass/Gwillim Lakes/Gimli Ridge – There are numerous spectacular day hikes or backpacking trips in Valhalla Provincial Park.
 No shortage of lakes, tarns, wildflowers and magnificent peaks.
 Campsites give several options for overnighting.
 Be sure to get more details from BC Parks before setting out for these alpine adventures.

-Wilson Creek Falls – The easy 2.4km round trip trail is reached 11.5km up the East Wilson Creek FSR near Rosebery.
+Wilson Creek Falls – The easy 2.4 km round trip hiking trail is reached 11.5 km up the East Wilson Creek FSR near Rosebery.
 Located in Goat Range Provincial Park, Wilson Creek Falls plunges 63 meters down into a rocky canyon.